-2.12 NONCOMPLIANCE, SUSPENSION and CANCELLATION OF CERTIFICATION
+2.12 NONCOMPLIANCE,29 SUSPENSION30 and CANCELLATION OF CERTIFICATION31

 When CCOF CS issues a notice of noncompliance, the operator has 30 working days to provide a response.
 If the operator requests an extension regarding the notice of noncompliance, CCOF CS may extend the timeframe needed to submit corrective actions.
 CCOF CS can only grant one extension per notice of noncompliance.
-If the operator does not provide an adequate response to a notice of noncompliance within 30 working days, does not provide an adequate response within the extended timeframe as described above, or does not provide a response at all within 30 working days, CCOF CS issues a notice of suspension.
+If the operator does not provide an adequate response to a notice of noncompliance within 30 working days, does not provide an adequate response within the extended timeframe as described above, or does not provide a response at all within 30 working days, CCOF CS issues a notice of suspension32.
 The operator then has 30 working days to submit a corrective action plan in response to the notice of suspension.
-If the response is adequate, CCOF CS issues a notice of proposed cancellation, which includes the opportunity to be heard in respect to the cancellation (i.e. right to appeal).
+If the response is adequate, CCOF CS closes the noncompliance and lifts the suspension.
+If the response is inadequate, or no response is received, CCOF CS issues a notice of proposed cancellation, which includes the opportunity to be heard in respect to the cancellation (i.e. right to appeal).
 If no appeal is received, certification is cancelled by CCOF CS.